MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/remote-tool-examples.md

 **Remote:  Disconnected from SERVER04 User01  [Wed 12:01 PM]
 ```

-To end a remote session, on the server computer, type **@k**.
+To end a remote session, on the server computer, type <strong>@k</strong>.
 This command automatically disconnects the clients, and then ends the session.